Farhad-AI/Which-type-of-data-fusion-is-better/README.md

 #### Accuracy: 91.5%

-### 2-Each input has its own CNNs, but they are concatenated in the output layer
+### 2-Each input has its own CNNs, then they are concatenated to classify by one fully connected.
+The last layer receive data from 3 parallel convolutional networks.
+This layer is a fully connected to define the class of data.

 The code of this model is available in model_2.py.